Manufacturing and Nonmanufacturing Costs

 Factory overhead T-account

-From the above illustration we can see that the incurred overhead costs are recorded on the debit side with credits to various other accounts, such as:
+From the illustration above we can see that the incurred overhead costs are recorded on the debit side with credits to various other accounts, such as:

 • Raw Materials Inventory (for indirect materials)